3D Print

 If you have a 3D printer, or access to one, you can choose to print the plastic stumps to a new printer, or there are upgrades or mods you are able to find the stumps that can be found on thingiverse.com If one does not even choose to draw them.
 NASA also has "released" a number of 3D models on their homepage

-Another search engine for topics is Yeggi.com as seek across various websites with projects.
+Another search engine for topics is Yeggi.com as it searches across various websites with projects.

-At the same time I work on if I need to use Octoprint or Astroprint have I print a webcam holder so I have the opportunity to check it, I printer when I can't be at home all the time.
-In addition, the plan is to be able to interrupt 230 V supply via the Internet if a print fails, as I cannot see any reason to spend 11 hours on a misinterprint, or automatic if there is smoke development.
+At the same time I work on if I need to use Octoprint or Astroprint.
+I have printed a webcam holder so I have the opportunity to check it when I can't be at home all the time.
+In addition, the plan is to be able to interrupt the 230 V supply via the Internet if a print fails, as I cannot see any reason to spend 11 hours on a misprint, or automatically if there is smoke development.

 Here is a website where the Anet A8 printer I have chosen, reviewed, at Pevly.com >>